flexera-public/policy_templates/cost/azure/azure_china_cbi/README.md

-# Azure China Cloud Common Bill Ingestion
+# Azure China Common Bill Ingestion

 ## What It Does